 i.
-Transfer - The simplest way by which an employee requirement can be filled is through transfer of employee from one department with surplus staff to that of another with deficit staff.
+Transfer - The simplest way by which an

+employee requirement can be filled is through transfer of employee from one department with surplus staff to that of another with deficit staff.

-- ii.
-Upgrading Performance appraisal helps in the process of moving employees from a lower position to a higher position - iii.
-Promotion Based on seniority and merits of the employees they are given opportunity to move up in the organisational hierarchy - iv.
-Demotion Movement of employee from a higher position to a lower position because of poor performance continuously to make him realise the significance of performance - v.
-Recommendation by existing Employees - A family member, relative or friend of an existing employee can be recruited and placed vi.
+ii.
+Upgrading - Performance appraisal helps in the process of moving employees from a lower position to a higher position iii.
+Promotion - Based on seniority and merits of the employees they are given opportunity to move up in the organisational hierarchy iv.
+Demotion - Movement of employee from a higher position to a lower position because of poor performance continuously to make him realise the significance of performance vi.
 Job rotation - One single employee managing to learn how to perform in more than one job on rotation.
 This familiarises the employees with all kind of jobs performed and becomes a source. vii.
 Retention - The retiring employees can be used to meet the requirement after superannuation as per management discretion ii.
-External Sources A. Direct
+External Sources A. Direct i.
+Advertisements - The employer can advertise in dailies, journals, magazines etc. about the vacancies in the organisation specifying the nature of work, nature of vacancy, qualification and experience required, salary offered, mode of applying and the time limit within which the candidate has to apply.